Checking on Your Application

-Knowing your current status in the application process will let you know when you can start the visa process.
-It will also help you plan for your stay in Spain.
+Knowing your current status in the application process will let you know when you can start different steps in the visa process.* It will also help you plan for your stay in Spain.
 It is incredibly important to check your application status frequently because you are required to accept your placement within 3 days after receiving it.
 If you don’t accept your placement, you will no longer be considered for the program.
 You will have to apply again the following year, so be careful and check often!

 Whenever you application status changes, you will be sent an email to the email address in your application profile.
 Check your email often and make sure to also check spam.
 I received my first few emails from eadministracion@educacion.es.